 For more information, please visit: https://iye.scot/tours/river-sledging/

-Sea Kayaking is an especially challenging but amazing adventure to try out.
-Battle your way over the changing tide and shore waves.
-There are many areas where you can try it out, from Fort William to nearby the Isle of Skye.
+Sea Kayaking is an especially challenging and amazing sport.
+This adrenaline activity involves you battling your way across the changing tides and crashing waves.
+In the Scottish Highlands, there are many areas where you can try it out, from Fort William to nearby the Isle of Skye.

 For more information, please visit: